bluehalo/ngx-leaflet/README.md

 [travis-image]: https://travis-ci.org/Asymmetrik/ngx-template.svg

-> Template project for an Angular 2+ Component.
+> Template project for an Angular.io (v2+) Component.
-> Provides a template project structure, Gulp build, and Webpack dev server configuration for packaging an Angular 2 component and for running a local demo of that component.
+> Provides a template project structure, Gulp build, and Webpack dev server configuration for packaging an Angular.io component and for running a local demo of that component.

 ## Table of Contents
 - [Install](#install)